 Today we take a look at the WooCommerce “Add to Cart” buttons.
 What if you wanted to change the “Add to Cart” text depending on the Product Category?
 For example, you may want to show “Buy Now” for books and “Add to Basket” for cds.

 Continue reading WooCommerce: Edit “Add to Cart” Text by Product Category

 Mostly when working with external products in WooCommerce, you may want to not only rename “Add to Cart” into something else… but also opening the link into a new tab.
 Here’s how I did it!

 Continue reading WooCommerce: Add to Cart URL to Open in a New Browser Tab

 A client of mine decided to add a little notice (“30-day return policy offered”) just above the Add to Cart button on the WooCommerce single product page.
 There is no need to say this will allow her to increase the click-through rate and her sales conversion rate.
 Continue reading WooCommerce: Display Content Above Add to Cart @ Single Product Page

-All you need is pasting the following code in your functions.php (please note: your theme may have overwritten some original WooCommerce hooks and filters, hence the code below may not work.
+All you need is pasting the following code in your functions.php (please note: your theme may have overwritten some default WooCommerce functions, hence the code below may not work.
 Contact me if you need custom code).
 Enjoy!